hirsimaki-markus/seapie/README.md

     * The problem occurs, for example, when trying to access nonglobal name like this [x[0] for i in x]
     * "The runcode() method of InteractiveInterpreter in code.py uses the 'self.locals' dictionary as the 'globals' parameter of the invoked exec() function.
 And the do_interact() method of Pdb instantiates InteractiveInterpreter with 'locals' as a merge of the current frame's locals and globals dictionary.
 This explains why the interact command of pdb evaluates sucessfully the generator expression: the generator function object is evaluated by the interpreter in a frame where 'locals' is NULL (see fast_function() in ceval.c) and 'globals' includes now the debugged frame locals dictionary."
     * So a fix for this problem is to have the default() method of pdb be implemented in the same manner as do_interact() and the runcode() method of InteractiveInterpreter.
 The attached patch does this.
+    * Fix could be for seapie to automagically inject new stuff into the exec namespace when the scope is list comprehension.
+Or maybe some flag to trigger this.
 * Display traceback on seapie startup if there is traceback waiting for try, catch > seapie block

 ## Known issues
 * Using arrow keys in seapie prompt might result in keycodes like ```^[[A``` being displayed.
 This should be fixed by also importing readline along with seapie ``import readline;import seapie;seapie.seapie()``